danielv012/Website/README.md

 # Website
-Self-explanatory.
-This repository holds the work for my personal website.
+This repository holds the source code for my personal website.
 I'll use it to not only expand my skills for front-end development, but to showcase the work that I do elsewhere.

 # TODO:
 - [ ] Fix research section bouncing up and down because of tabs